march-dave/react-next-anycase/README.md

 You can also choose a different model (e.g. `gpt-4`) at `/gpt`.
 For conversations that persist across page reloads, visit `/chatgpt-ui`.
+A streaming version with persistence is available at `/chatgpt-ui-stream`.
 A Korean interface is available at `/chatgpt-ko`.
 All chat pages now include a **Dark Mode** toggle in the header.
 If you haven't set a preference, the toggle follows your system's color scheme by default.